jcsteh/reaKontrol/readme.md

 ## Manual
 - Can be found under releases: https://github.com/brummbrum/reaKontrol/releases

-## Upstream Integration into Parent Repository
-- New features may also be offered to the upstream repository @ https://github.com/jcsteh/reaKontrol
-- Some updated features may or may not be merged with the upstream master due to possibly different priorities
-- The sequence in which new features are published may be different between this fork and the upstream repository due to possibly different priorities
-- The parent repository also takes into account dependencies to OSARA relevant for users using screen readers.

 ## Building
 This section is for those interested in building ReaKontrol from source code.